couchbaselabs/couchbase-nginx-module/README.markdown

 By default `make check` will run use `NGX_VERSIONS="v1.2.6 v1.4.0"`.

+Note that until version [v1.3.10][https://github.com/nginx/nginx/commit/v1.3.10] nginx has a bug wich doesn't allow to add headers to 201 responses, therefore corresponding tests are skipped in the testsuite for these versions.

 # Usage

 This section describes step by step guide how to build nginx with